Instant Pot Shredded Beef

-Easy Instant Pot Shredded Beef -- tender, juicy & flavorful.
-Perfect for tacos, BBQ sandwiches, nachos, or meal prep dinners.
+Easy Instant Pot Shredded Beef that's tender, juicy, & flavorful.
+Perfect for meal prep dinners like tacos, BBQ sandwiches, and nachos.

-Instead, I use the Instant Pot to get Shredded Beef in all its glory on your table in two, hands-off hours.
+Using the Instant Pot gets this tender shredded beef in all its glory on your table in two, hands-off hours.
 Making it perfect for most weeknights, game days, and Sunday dinners.

 Ingredients